tostenzel/mcmot-transformer/Train.md

 **Caution:** I am unsure about the following advices:

 Check which GPU, if any, is free with `$ nvidia-smi`.
 If you only want to train on one GPU, set device: cuda:x with x in {0,...,7}.
-For more GPUs, use `CUDA_VISIBLE_DEVICES=x_1,x_2 python myscript.py`.
+For more GPUs, use `export CUDA_VISIBLE_DEVICES=6,7` and afterwards `python myscript.py`.

     import gc
     import torch